aws-samples/aws-pod-eip-controller/README.md

 export AWS_REGION=<your-region>
 ```

-**Note**: Replace the region where your EKS cluster is deployed.
+**Note**: Replace \<your-region\> with the region where your EKS cluster is located.

-This command will concurrently create a node group called main.
-The node group will have instances of type m5.large
-and will be deployed in the public subnet.
+This command will create a nodegroup called main at the same time, which contains two instances of type m5.large, and deploy them in the public subnet.

 ```shell
 cat << EOF > eip-demo-cluster.yaml